Teaching Painting to Elementary Students

 • Increased independence – Setting up materials and cleaning up their workspace promotes independence and responsibility.

-• A deeper understanding of emotions – Painting provides an ideal way for students to explore their emotions, especially if they don’t yet have the vocabulary to verbally express themselves and their feelings.
+• A deeper understanding of emotions – Painting provides an ideal way for students to explore their emotions.
+Especially if they don’t yet have the vocabulary to verbally express themselves and their feelings.

 Teaching Painting to Elementary Students

-Structured Painting Lessons for Elementary Students
+Structured Painting Lessons

-Many ‘art lessons’ you find online are all about the final product.
-But for elementary students, especially those who have never painted before, art lessons need to be about the artistic process—which is the four steps every artist goes through as they create: investigation, imagining, construction, and reflection.
+Which is four steps every artist goes through as they create: investigation, imagining, construction, and reflection.
 This supports process-based learning, which focuses on making projects with no final product or result.
 Because, at this age, children are learning through exploration, and art lessons and curriculum should set them up for discovery.

 There’s never really been an art curriculum like this to follow…until now!